eclipse-openj9/openj9-docs/docs/gc.md

     - Similarly, when memory application is well understood or where there is rarely memory to be reclaimed, you might prefer to avoid unnecessary GC cycles and rely on a failover mechanism to occasionally restart the VM.

-:fontawesome-solid-pencil-alt:{: .note aria-hidden="true"} **Note:** You should be especially careful when using any of the following techniques with `nogc` because memory is never released under this policy:
+:fontawesome-solid-pencil:{: .note aria-hidden="true"} **Note:** You should be especially careful when using any of the following techniques with `nogc` because memory is never released under this policy:

 - Finalization
 - Direct memory access